openspaceaarhus/PhotonSaw/laserctrl/readme.txt

  * Meh: I2C pins to allow connecting a couple of TMP006 fire sensors or GPIO extenders.
  * Add extra GPIO pins to the bulkhead header for things like:
   * Intrusion switch inputs: don't start if open.
+* Mirrored silkscreen text on bottom side

+TODO in V2:

+* Soldermask fuckup on all molex headers.

+Bugs found in V1:

 * Meh: Water flow sensor on P1.16 cannot generate interrupts, needs to be moved to port 0 or port 2.

-Bugs found in V1:

-* Mirrored silkscreen text on bottom side
 * Footprint for 32768 Hz xtal: 3x7mm solder pad in stead of glue.

 Features missing in V1: